stairjoke/wenzels.blog/content/2023/10_October/180_wishlist-for-an-iPhone-design-refresh/blogpost.en.md

 Text:

 After the recent iPhone 15 announcement, I felt underwhelmed and disappointed.
 When Tim signed off at the end of the keynote, I didn’t want to buy the new iPhone, but wondered what had happened to Apple in recent years.
-This feeling of disappointment and my bored reaction to the Apple’s new flagship products motivated me to ask myself the question: “What would have made me want to replace my iPhone 12 Pro?”
+This feeling of disappointment and my bored reaction to Apple’s new flagship products motivated me to ask myself the question: “What would have made me want to replace my iPhone 12 Pro?”
 And I found several answers I want to share in the form of a wishlist.

 ## A singlehanded-use friendly size